 Let’s Breakdown Alaska’s Delta 8 THC Laws And Regulations

-As of right now, it is illegal to buy delta 8 THC online or in stores.
+As of now, you will find it very restricted if you try to buy delta 8 THC online or in stores.

 The main reason is due to a completely different set of laws for medical marijuana and recreational use, which might get the two types of regulations mixed up in many cases.